Participate in Research

 Advance our understanding and treatment of neurological speech and language disorders.

 We are currently recruiting for the following studies:

-- We are currently recruiting stroke survivors with speech or language difficulties (i.e. aphasia) to participate in a research study investigating the effects of listening to noise on speech.
+- We are currently recruiting stroke survivors with naming difficulty to participate in a study of transcranial direct current stimulation (tDCS) and computerized naming treatment.

-- This research study, “Auditory masking effects on speech fluency in aphasia and apraxia of speech” (IRB #10-0503), has been approved by the UNC Biomedical Institutional Review Board.
+- This research study, “Communication, activity, and life participation in adults with aphasia” (IRB #13-0655), has been approved by the UNC Biomedical Institutional Review Board.

 - Many people have difficulties articulating speech after a stroke.
 The purpose of this study is to develop stable and sensitive measures of differences in speech production and to track their change over time.

 Often we arrange to meet research participants by the information desk in UNC Memorial Hospital.